-This conference will offer much more than an educational agenda.
-It will celebrate the collective journey that is unique to CCHS families while renewing friendships, celebrating accomplishments and emphasizing the importance of empowerment and advocacy.
-By blending attendance with clinical specialists and research experts, we anticipate an environment where knowledge is shared, connections are formed and hope is fortified.
-We will also recognize the significance of 2024 for our rare disease community; marking the 35th anniversary of the CCHS Network, our 9th family conference and our 10th International CCHS Day in September.
+This conference offers more than an educational agenda.
+It celebrates the collective journey that is unique to CCHS families while renewing friendships, celebrating accomplishments and emphasizing the importance of empowerment and advocacy.
+By blending attendance with clinical specialists and research experts, we have created a space where knowledge is shared, connections are formed and hope is fortified.
+We also recognize the significance of 2024 for our rare disease community; marking the 35th anniversary of the CCHS Network, our 9th family conference and our 10th International CCHS Day in September.